macamiri/stat500r/README.md

 - Exploring the **tidyverse**.
 - And more…

-**A live version of the tutorial can be run with the following commands in your R console**:
+**A live version of the tutorial can be run with the following commands in your R console** (it opens the tutorial in a new tab in your default web browser):
 `install.packages("remotes")`
 `remotes::install_github("moamiristat/stat500r")`
 `learnr::run_tutorial("Introduction", "stat500r")`